The European market potential for avocados

 Italy: An emerging country for avocados

 Italy is still emerging as an avocado country.
-The potential of its large population and underdeveloped consumption should be a reason for exporters to maintain a focus on Italy.
+The potential of its large population, a recent growth in imports and underdeveloped consumption should be a reason for exporters to maintain a focus on Italy.

-The avocado consumption in Italy is very small in comparison with the population size (less than 700g per capita) and far behind the Western European average.
+Avocado consumption in Italy is still small (close to 900g per capita) compared to the Western European average.
 In Italy consumers hold on to traditional fruit and vegetables.
-‘New products’ such as avocados take time to be introduced.
-Green skins and smaller sizes (12-14) are popular, but people are getting more used to the Hass variety as well.
+'New products' such as avocados take time to be introduced.
+Green skins and smaller sizes are popular, but people are getting more used to the Hass variety as well.

 Tip: